peterpeterp/perspective_reversal_of_the_impact_chain/README.md

 ## Example 3: Glacier retreat in Asian high mountaneous regions
 Run [Ex3_glaciers.ipynb](Ex3_glaciers.ipynb) to estimate CO2 budgets for different risk levels.

-*Please contact me if you have questions and need more comments / explanation!*
+*Please don't hesitate to contact me if you have questions and need more comments / explanation!*